 The sun began to set, creating stunning shadows on the surrounding mountains and cacti.

 The glass work took on a whole new dimension when the sun went down and the accent lights came on.
 It was like walking through the garden for the first time, again!

 We thoroughly enjoyed our visit to the Desert Botanic Garden.
-I greatly appreciated all of the volunteers stationed throughout the Garden to share their knowledge with guests.
-I strongly recommend a visit if you are in the Phoenix/Scottsdale area.
+We greatly appreciated all of the volunteers stationed throughout the Garden to share their knowledge with guests.
+We strongly recommend a visit if you are in the Phoenix/Scottsdale area.
 It makes for a relaxing few hours!
 For hours of operation and to learn more about Desert Botanic Garden, click here.
-Click here for a map of trails through the Garden.

 The Garden is open rain or shine, seven days a week, year round except for July 4, Thanksgiving Day and December 25.
 TIP: Garden admission is FREE the second Tuesday of every month from 8 am – 4 pm.